 Not only can you spend less today than you would a few months from now, but you would also benefit from home price appreciation after buying and ride the wave of home equity increases.

 Of course, these are all external market factors.
 From a market perspective, one could argue that now is a good time to buy a home in Portland, Oregon.
 But you have to make sure it’s a good time for you personally.

-According to Redfin, homes in Portland sell after 40 days on the market and typically only need one offer before selling.
-Homes sell for about 1% under listing price, so sellers are getting pretty close to what they’re asking for.
-Hot properties can sell for about 1% over listing price and go pending in as little as 7 days.
+According to Redfin, homes in Portland sell after 16 days on the market and typically only need one offer before selling.
+Homes sell for about 1% over listing price, so sellers are getting even more than what they’re asking for.
+Hot properties can sell for about 4% over listing price and go pending in as little as 4 days.

-Anyone planning to buy a home in the metro area in 2020 or 2021 should be prepared for a high level of competition from other buyers.
+Anyone planning to buy a home in the metro area in 2021 should be prepared for a high level of competition from other buyers.
 In this context, being prepared means having your financing lined up ahead of time, and making a strong first offer on a home.

-At the time this article was published, the median home value in Portland, Oregon sits at around $462,300.
+At the time this article was published, the median home value in Portland, Oregon sits at around $497,589.

 There is still a lot of competition among homebuyers in Portland, Oregon, even though the local market has slightly cooled.
 Still, there are things you can do to improve your chance for success.
 Here are some ways to tip the scales in your favor.